 Accessibility Statement

-At GLACIER, we consider accessibility to be the ability to participate in the full event, and understand accessibility and access barriers to affect people with a range of identities and backgrounds.
+At GLACIER, we consider accessibility to be the ability to participate in the full event, and understand that accessibility and access barriers affect people with a range of identities and backgrounds.
 While we recognize it is impossible to be fully accessible to everyone at the same time, we strive to accommodate as many people as possible and grow in accessibility with each year.
 The following statement provides access information in detail.

 Orientation